 2. Highest Previous Rate (HPR):

-Per 3 FAM 8216.2 and per HR/OE’s Policy on Pay Settings for AEFMs and EFMs (as of 08-23-2018), AEFMs may be appointed at higher than Step 1 of the grade of the position based on the HPR earned on a prior federal government appointment.
+Per 3 FAM 8216.2 and per GTM/OE’s Policy on Pay Settings for AEFMs and EFMs (as of 08-23-2018), AEFMs may be appointed at higher than Step 1 of the grade of the position based on the HPR earned on a prior federal government appointment.
 HPR is based on the highest grade and step previously earned while on a full-time or part-time appointment for a continuous period (without a break in service) of at least 90 calendar days.
 In no circumstances may the starting salary exceed Step 14 of the position’s grade.
 If post HRO determines that a candidate is eligible for HPR, post HRO’s will submit to the regional bureau the candidate’s initial and final Notification of Personnel Action SF-50.

 Conditional Offer of Employment:

-Once the regional bureau’s HR specialist has made the final determination of the applicant’s grade and step (through application of HPR or though determination of additional steps per year of experience, as appropriate), the regional bureau will extend to the applicant a conditional offer confirming the qualifying/hiring grade with a starting salary.
+Once the regional bureau’s HR specialist has made the final determination of the applicant’s grade and step (through application of HPR or though determination of education and additional steps per year of experience, as appropriate), the regional bureau will extend to the applicant a conditional offer confirming the qualifying/hiring grade with a starting salary.

 Such offer is final and the applicant is requested to respond to the offer within three business days of receipt otherwise the bureau will rescind the offer.